Application for Extension Guidelines

 Timing of Applications

 Applications for extension must be submitted prior to the assessment due date.
 Students requesting an extension after the due date of the assessment must apply for Special Consideration here.

 Students may be granted an extension of up to 10 working days (14 calendar days) if the student’s capacity to complete work by the due date has been affected by significant factors beyond their control and which can be verified by supporting evidence.
 These circumstances might include, but are not limited to:

-- impairment or incapacity arising from an event, the death or diagnosis of a serious illness of a close family member or friend
+- bereavement - the death of a close family member or friend

-- illness of a child, parent/guardian, or spouse, for whom the student is the primary caregiver
+- carer commitments - the illness of a child, parent/guardian, or spouse, for whom the student is the primary caregiver.
+More info here.

-- an unforeseen event that substantially impacts on the preparation of an assignment, such as family breakdown or substantial change to economic circumstances.
+- hardship or trauma - arising from an unforeseen event that substantially impacts on the preparation of an assignment, such as family breakdown or substantial change to economic circumstances.